mosecorg/mosec/README.md

 ## Usage

-We demonstrate how Mosec can easily host a pre-trained stable diffusion model as a service.
+We demonstrate how Mosec can help you easily host a pre-trained stable diffusion model as a service.
 You need to install [diffusers](https://github.com/huggingface/diffusers) and [transformers](https://github.com/huggingface/transformers) as prerequisites:

 ```shell
 pip install --upgrade diffusers[torch]